-A reader in India, where a “Blue Whale” scare has now taken off, asked it’s a genuine threat, so I’m reposting here the following response I posted in Comments to give you an update (see also a sidebar below about the all-important Russian context):
+A reader in India, where a “Blue Whale” scare has now taken off, asked if it’s a genuine threat, so here’s an update (see also sidebars below about the all-important Russian context and lessons from India, because there’s are cultural as well as universal pieces to this global puzzle):

-In answer to the question in the headline up there, maybe both.
-It is also now quite likely a cybersecurity risk to people’s devices and data (see the bottom of this post).
+In answer to the question in the headline up there: maybe both.
+Blue Whale is also now quite likely a cybersecurity risk to people’s devices and data (see the bottom of this post).

 In my second post on the subject, I pointed to a core concern of information gone viral.
-The more “fake news” or even partially true stories spread, the more their credence and – when they’re about self-harm, the potential for suicide contagion – seem to grow.
-Also, in terms of sheer numbers, the more viral the scary falsity is, the more people – from vulnerable people to those who exploit vulnerability – are exposed to it, which grows the chance of it becoming a real threat, right?
-So we don’t want to see people believing and spreading it, and media literacy is now a protection.
+The more that “fake news” or even partially true content spreads, the more it becomes a problem – especially when suicide contagion is a factor.
+Also, in terms of sheer numbers, the more viral the scary falsity is, the more people – from vulnerable individuals to those who exploit vulnerability – are exposed to it, which grows the chance of it becoming a real threat, right?
+So we don’t want to see people believing and spreading it.
+This is where media literacy is safety, both digital and physical.

 A self-harm kind of grooming?

-So regarding the “Blue Whale” phenomenon, the core question is – if a child is particularly vulnerable – whether there’s manipulation going on in that child’s online experience.
-It’s not a “game” or a story about a game itself that’s the issue; online manipulation, and vulnerability to it, are the issue.
+So regarding the “Blue Whale” phenomenon, the core question is whether a child is particularly vulnerable – if there’s manipulation going on in that child’s online experience.
+It’s not a “game” or a story about a game itself that’s the issue; online manipulation and vulnerability are the issue.
 We need to know if police investigations into children’s deaths have actually turned up evidence of contact with an actual person who’d been manipulating them in what may be a new form of online grooming, which used to be associated with sexual exploitation.
-If that is what has been happening – and it’s nearly impossible to tell without thorough investigation – we need to focus attention less on a “game” as the “cause” and more on what might attract and compel a child to engage in self-harm facilitated by someone far away whome they don’t know in offline life.
+If that is what has been happening – and it’s nearly impossible to tell without thorough investigation – we need to focus attention less on a “game” as the “cause” and more on what might attract and compel a child to engage in self-harm facilitated by someone far away whom they don’t know in offline life.

 What parents might consider